ne1up/ne1up/README.md

 ## ⚠️ [Disclaimer](https://ne1up.com/disclaimer)

 By using ne1up, you agree to accept **full responsibility** for your actions related to its use.
-Additionally, you agree **not** to hold any contributors to the Chitchatter project responsible for any result of your use of it.
+Additionally, you agree **not** to hold any contributors to the ne1up project responsible for any result of your use of it.
 The developers of ne1up do not endorse illegal activity.